 Cellar books come in all shapes and sizes – there are hundreds of variations available.
 It can be decorative, adding a look of authenticity and charm to your cellar, or commemorative recording all of those wonderful moments when bottles are opened and shared.
 But it’s most important role is a practical one.
 It ensures that you know what wines you have at all times; that each one is opened at the right time; and that your collection is not wasted and drunk too late.
+A wine cellar log book is a good opcion.

 The cellar book should have a place for each entry’s purchase information, technical data (grape varieties, yields, vinification details), and speculated rate of maturation, as well as a place to glue the label if you like.
 And of course, plenty of room to note when you open the bottle, with whom and where you drank it, what was eaten with it, and your impressions.
 It will probably become more of a scrapbook than anything else!